 8. Cut back on your budget

 After a month or two of using your new budget, you will be able to start seeing your spending trends.
 If you are spending more than two thirds / 80% of what you have coming in, you need to identify where you can cut back.
-This could be as easy as making your lunch at home, or cancelling a gym membership you don’t use.
+This could be as easy as making your lunch at home, or canceling a gym membership you don’t use.
 Making room for more important payments is important to help towards achieving your monthly targets.

 9. Adjust your budget accordingly in time

-Not everyone get their budget exactly right the first time.
+Not everyone gets their budget exactly right the first time.
 Not even me!
 As life changes, your budget needs and targets will also change.
 Adjusting your budget according to seasons is also a good idea.
 Back to school, Christmas, birthday months or even cold winter adds unique expenses to your budget.
 There are different expenses for every period or time of the year!
 Adjusting your budget according to your income and needs will allow you to always have a well-structured budgeting plan.

 10. Stick to the plan